Early Childhood Education Scholarships

 Tuition reimbursements are distributed after the close of each round.
 Tuition scholarships do not cover books, student fees, technical online fees, etc. Scholarship awards are dependent upon fund availability.

 *Eligible college coursework must be coursework taken from Hawaii colleges and scholarships do not cover out-of-state courses whether campus-based or online.

 Successful passing of college level courses in early childhood education,

 conversion of PACE classes to college credits, and/or award of a CDA

 - College courses must be completed June 2017 to May 2018

-- PACE classes converted to college credits.
-Transcripts reflect semester Fall 2017 or Spring 2018
+- PACE classes converted to college credits transcripts for Fall 2017 and/or Spring 2018 semesters

 - CDA Credential must be dated on or after June 2017 through May 2018